 Bacterial vaginosis is a condition that results from an overgrowth of the bacteria that are normally present in the vagina.
 Many people with BV may not experience symptoms.
 However, those who do may notice discomfort, unusual discharge, and a strong odor.

 BV develops due to the imbalance of the bacteria that occur naturally in the vagina.
-Specifically, healthcare professionals associate BV with a decline in the number of Lactobacilli.
+Specifically, healthcare professionals associate BV with a

 In this article, we discuss BV in more detail, including its symptoms and causes and how to treat and prevent it.